postmanlabs/templates/galaxy/api-first/training.md

 Open the new collection and take a look at how the requests have been generated.

-* By default your requests will be grouped in folders by path (you can change this to use tags from your spec).
+* By default your requests will be grouped in folders by path (you can change this to use tags from your spec using the advanced settings).
 * Your request names are pulled from the summaries in your spec.
 * The URL indicated in the spec is stored as a collection level variable named `baseUrl`.
-* The parameters, request bodies, and examples all populate from the examples in your spec (request details are auto-generated based on type if your spec doesn't include examples). _Since we used Postman dynamic variable references the examples will regenerate each time you send a mock request or view the docs._
+* The parameters, request bodies, and examples all populate from the examples in your spec (request details are auto-generated based on type if your spec doesn't include examples). _Since we used Postman dynamic variable references, the examples will regenerate each time you send a mock request or view the docs._

-Try sending the requests (make sure the desktop agent is selected). _Initially the requests are sending to the mock server we created before the session, but you'll send to your own mock later._
+Try sending the requests (make sure the desktop agent is selected). _Initially the requests will send to the mock server we created before the session, but you'll send to your own mock later._

 ### Validate